Phil Neville leaving job coaching England women’s team

 The Football Association has released Neville from his contract immediately after being informed he was in talks to become coach of Inter Miami, the Major League Soccer franchise partly owned by David Beckham.

-Neville had originally said he would stay with England until September when Netherlands coach Sarina Wiegman would succeed him after the rescheduled Tokyo Olympics.
+Neville had originally said he would stay with the FA until September when Netherlands coach Sarina Wiegman would succeed him after the rescheduled Tokyo Olympics to coach England into the home European Championship in 2022.

-By leaving now, Neville misses out on the chance to take a British women’s squad to Tokyo.
+By leaving now to return to men’s football, Neville misses out on the chance to take a British women’s squad to Tokyo.
 The FA said it would appoint an interim England coach and someone to lead the team at the Olympics.

 “It has been an honor to manage England and I have enjoyed three of the best years of my career with The FA and the Lionesses,” Neville said in a statement.
 “The players who wear the England shirt are some of the most talented and dedicated athletes I have ever had the privilege to work with.
 They have challenged me and improved me as a coach, and I am very grateful to them for the fantastic memories we have shared.”